Hedge funds warm to Apple; Omega re-enters, Soros buys more

 After Apple was dumped left and right starting in late 2012, noted stock picker Leon Cooperman of Omega Advisors re-entered Apple shares in the second quarter, while George Soros's Soros Fund Management LLC increased its stake and Greenlight Capital's David Einhorn held on to his 2.4 million shares, according to quarter regulatory filings on Wednesday.

-Cooperman, whose hedge fund had roughly $7 billion (4.51 billion pounds) in assets last November, took a new position of 31,000 shares in the iPhone, iPad and Mac computer maker after selling 266,404 shares of the company in the fourth quarter of last year.
+Cooperman, whose hedge fund had roughly $7 billion in assets last November, took a new position of 31,000 shares in the iPhone, iPad and Mac computer maker after selling 266,404 shares of the company in the fourth quarter of last year.

 Soros increased his stake in Apple by 40,000 shares to 66,800 shares in the second quarter, his filing showed.